andlessa/ufo2slha/README.md

 # ufo2slha
-This repository holds the code for producing slha files from UFO files
+This repository holds Juhi code for producing slha files from UFO files